akshatha-k/Microsoft-Code.fun.do.2019/README.md

 The system also helps people who are away from their areas of recidence to vote for their representative.
 Unless the citizen is confirmed permanent residence somewhere else, the system allows him/her to vote for their representative upon logging in to an EVM anywhere in the country.
+The EVM displays various statistics about all the candidates taking part in the election in that region which helps the voter to decide.
 A query is passed through the system network which then sends the data of the voter to the blockchain which holds data of the region he/she is registered to reside at.
 An entry is made in the blockchain of that district.

 A real-time algorithm implementing open pose is deployed in EVM storage rooms as well as polling stations.
 It raises an alert to the authorised personnel if anybody is detected to hamper the EVM.
 This is performed by estimating the coordinates of the person w.r.t the evm and an alert is generated if the person is detected within a set threshold distance.